-Stockholders holding at least \$2,000 in market value, or one percent (1%), of the outstanding shares of our common stock continuously for at least 12 months prior to the date of the submission of the recommendation or nomination may propose director candidates for consideration by our corporate governance and nominating committee.
+Stockholders who, among other things, hold continuously (i) at least \$2,000 in market value of the outstanding shares of our common stock for at least three years prior to the date of the submission of the recommendation or nomination, (ii) at least \$15,000 in market value of the outstanding shares of our common stock for at least two years prior to the date of the submission of the recommendation or nomination, or (iii) at least \$25,000 in market value of the outstanding shares of our common stock for at least one year prior to the date of the submission of the recommendation or nomination may propose director candidates for consideration by our corporate governance and nominating committee.
 Any such recommendations should include the nominee's name and qualifications for membership on our board of directors and should be directed to our Corporate Secretary at the address set forth above.
 For additional information regarding stockholder recommendations for director candidates, see the section titled "Board of Directors and Corporate Governance-Stockholder Recommendations for Nominations to the Board of Directors."